PrivSec-dev/privsec.dev/content/os/Choosing Your Android-Based Operating System.md

 ### SELinux in Enforcing Mode

-[SELinux](https://source.android.com/security/selinux) is a critical part of the Android security model, having the Linux kernel enforcing confinement for all proccesses, including system processes running as root.
+[SELinux](https://source.android.com/security/selinux) is a critical part of the Android security model, having the Linux kernel enforcing confinement for all processes, including system processes running as root.

 Unfortunately, many custom Android-based operating system builds (especially unofficial LineageOS builds) disables SELinux or set it into permissive mode.
 You can check whether SELinux is in enforcing mode or not by executing `getenforce` in the ADB shell (the expected output is `Enforcing`).
 You should avoid any Android-based operating system builds that do not have SELinux in enforcing mode at all cost.